My 5-Step Method for Preparing Professional Quality Brown Sauces

-The process just to prepare the key ingredients that go into a sauce takes a lot of time.
-It starts by making a stock with roasted beef and/or veal bones, reducing them for at least 12 hours, continuously skimming the pot, straining the liquid to remove the bones, reducing some more, adding a roux (a mixture of flour and butter used as a thickening agent) and you now have a nice brown sauce or sauce espagnole.
+Preparing the key ingredients that go into a sauce takes a lot of time.
+It starts by making a stock with roasted beef and/or veal bones, reducing them for at least 12 hours, continuously skimming the pot, straining the liquid to remove the bones, reducing some more, adding a roux (a mixture of flour and butter used as a thickening agent).
+You now have a nice brown sauce or sauce Espagnole.

 Why can't I just use a bouillon cube?